parasol-aser/TSA/README.md

 # TSA: Thread Sharing Analysis
-This project includes static and dynamic sharing analysis libraries for finding thread shared data access locations in multithreaded Java programs.
+TSA is a tool for automatically finding thread shared data access locations in multithreaded Java programs.
+This project includes both static and dynamic sharing analysis libraries.
 The easiest way to use the code is to import the project into Eclipse and run everything inside the IDE.

+If you find TSA useful, please cite our ICSE'16 paper "**Scalable Thread Sharing Analysis**" authored by Jeff Huang.

 # Command line usage
 * Static TSA: